A safer future is just months away. But Americans shouldn't give up on Covid-19 safety measures yet, former CDC director says - KION546

 Post-vaccination guidance doesn’t go far enough, some experts say

 Many of the state leaders that announced eased measures pointed to encouraging Covid-19 trends in their state and growing vaccination numbers.
-But while the number of Americans who have been vaccinated does grow every day, the country is still likely a few months away from having enough residents vaccinated to help suppress the spread of the virus.
+But while the number of Americans who have been vaccinated grows every day, the country is still likely a few months away from herd immunity — the point at which enough people are protected against a disease that it cannot spread.

 So far, more than 60 million Americans have gotten at least one dose of a Covid-19 vaccine, according to CDC data.
 More than 31.4 million people are now fully vaccinated, the data shows.
 That’s roughly 9.5% of the US population.